Sitecore/Habitat/src/Foundation/Theming/code/bower_components/sitecore.demo.theme/README.md

-## SitecoreHabitatTheme
+## Sitecore Habitat Theme
-Design and frontend for [Sitecore Habitat](https://github.com/Sitecore/Habitat) Theme
+Design and frontend for [Sitecore Habitat](https://github.com/Sitecore/Habitat) and the [Sitecore Habitat demo](https://github.com/Sitecore/Sitecore.Demo) sites.
+See [this website](http://sitecore-demo-theme.azurewebsites.net) for a running example of the theme.

 ### Development precursor
 The project utilizes the following list of technologies to output sane stylesheets, markup and scripts.
 The list also entails tools used in the build process.